Skip to main content

 Is There a Cap on Pain and Suffering in Michigan?

 There is no legal limit on the amount of pain and suffering damages you can receive in Michigan.
-The limit is how much a judge or jury will award you at trial or the limit of the at-fault driver’s insurance policy in a settlement.
+The limit is how much a judge or jury will award you at trial or the limit of the at-fault driver’s insurance policy.